 When that happens, the food inside may start to thaw.

 More importantly, cold weather can cause frost to build around the freezer’s insulation layer.
-As the freezing and thawing continues, that insulation inside the freezer will gradually get damaged.
+As the freezing and thawing continues, the insulation inside the freezer will gradually get damaged.

-Eventually this causes the freezer to not hold temperature as well.
-The compressor will end up working harder to compensate for that, leading to higher energy bills.
+Eventually, this causes your garage freezer to not hold temperature as well.
+The compressor will work harder to compensate for that, leading to higher energy bills.

 Extremely hot temperatures in your garage can be much worse on your freezer.

-Keeping your freezer in your garage can use up to 50% more electricity than normal.
-This depends greatly on where you live and how hot it gets.
-You can lower this if you have an insulated or air conditioned garage.
-Newer freezers are more energy efficient, which will also help.
+Keeping your freezer in your garage can use up to 50% more electricity than usual.
+This depends significantly on where you live and how hot it gets.
+You can lower this if you have an insulated or air-conditioned garage.
+Newer garage freezers are more energy efficient, which will also help.

 With this extra workload, you may find yourself replacing parts earlier than you’d expect.